rainx5000/calculator-2/README.md

 When I click on 7 it will change the value of x to 7, it will keep adding more numbers to it as long as I didnt click onto an operator

 Once the operator is click, the number thereafter will change y, and only once we click equal will it compute

+create a function that would figure out which input x or y is currently being edited getCurrent()